opis/docs/json-schema/2.x/definitions.md

 }
 ```

-Now, this is the value given by our json pointer.
+Now, this is the value given by our JSON pointer.

 ## Examples